 Benefits of Yoga in Pregnancy

-Pregnancy and childbirth provide enough shape – shifting for most of us, and if you’re expecting, the idea of contorting your body probably isn’t a priority.
-However, Yoga presents us with a collection of breathing and gentle exercises that strengthen the entire body during pregnancy and assists in the preparation and recovery of birth day.
+Pregnancy and childbirth provide enough shape-shifting for most of us, and if you’re expecting, the idea of contorting your body probably isn’t a priority.
+However, Yoga presents us with a collection of breathing and gentle exercises that strengthen the entire body during pregnancy and assist in the preparation and recovery of birthdays.
 Trained in hypnosis Tonya incorporates the benefits of hypnotherapy into the guided relaxations to assist you with creating positive birth experiences.
 In addition to this, you get to share your pregnancy with other women in the same life stage and create some really wonderful friendships.

 Body Knowledge